swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

     cd /home/ethan/

-Windows users need to start full paths with the drive letter.
+Windows users may need to start full paths with the drive letter.

     cd /c/Users/username